Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Abstract

 \section{Abstract}

-This paper studies the problem of distribution shifts on heterophilic graphs.
-Most existing graph neural network methods rely on the homophilous assumption that nodes from the same class are more likely to be linked.
-These methods study the degree-related or label-related distribution shifts based on the assumption of homophily.
-However, the assumption of homophily does not consistently apply to real-world graphs, including but not limited to social networks, biological networks, and citation networks.
-This discrepancy results in neighborhood pattern distribution shifts unaccounted for in previous methods.
-We propose a novel Invariant Neighborhood Pattern Learning (INPL) to alleviate the distribution shifts problem on heterophilic graphs.
-Specifically, we propose the Adaptive Neighborhood Propagation (ANP) module to capture the adaptive neighborhood information, which could alleviate the neighborhood pattern distribution shifts problem on heterophilic graphs.
-We propose an Invariant Heterophilic Graph Learning (IHGL) module to constrain the ANP and learn invariant graph representation on heterophilic graphs.
-Extensive experimental results on real-world heterophilic graphs show that INPL could achieve state-of-the-art performance for learning on large heterophilic graphs.
+This paper studies the problem of distribution shifts on non-homophilous graphs.
+Mosting existing graph neural network methods rely on the homophilous assumption that nodes from the same class are more likely to be linked.
+However, such assumptions of homophily do not always hold in real-world graphs, which leads to more complex distribution shifts unaccounted for in previous methods.
+The distribution shifts of neighborhood patterns are much more diverse on non-homophilous graphs.
+We propose a novel Invariant Neighborhood Pattern Learning (INPL) to alleviate the distribution shifts problem on non-homophilous graphs.
+Specifically, we propose the Adaptive Neighborhood Propagation (ANP) module to capture the adaptive neighborhood information, which could alleviate the neighborhood pattern distribution shifts problem on non-homophilous graphs.
+We propose Invariant Non-Homophilous Graph Learning (INHGL) module to constrain the ANP and learn invariant graph representation on non-homophilous graphs.
+Extensive experimental results on real-world non-homophilous graphs show that INPL could achieve state-of-the-art performance for learning on large non-homophilous graphs.